Published/Last edited or updated: 17th January, 2017

-The waterfall is best viewed in the wet season when the waters are really rampaging.
-In the dry season the water flow slows to little more than a trickle, but it's pretty nonetheless.
+The waterfall is at its most spectacular in the rainy season (May to October) when the waters are rampaging.
+In the dry season the water flow slows to little more than a trickle, pretty nonetheless.

-Be warned that an Australian tourist was almost killed on this trek after becoming lost during a tropical downpour in 2008.
+Bring plenty of water and we strongly advise against hiking alone.
+In 2008, an Australian tourist was almost killed on this trek after becoming lost during a tropical downpour.
 Paths were washed away and access back to town cut.
 He was rescued 11 days later by helicopter.

 Cindy Fan is a Canadian writer/photographer and author of So Many Miles, a website that chronicles the love of adventure, food and culture.
 After falling in love with sticky rice and Mekong sunsets, in 2011 she uprooted her life in Toronto to live la vida Laos.
 She’s travelled to over 40 countries and harbours a deep affection for Africa and Southeast Asia.
 In between jaunts around the world, she calls Laos and Vietnam home where you’ll find her traipsing through rice paddies, standing beside broken-down buses and in villages laughing with the locals.